 Privacy Engineering

 The technical community in general has not provided effective design guidance for Privacy Enhancing Technologies and technical standards to help manage privacy risks.
-While we acknowledge that a major factor in almost all data breaches is caused by ‘operationally’ induced vulnerabilities (e.g., lack of effective security hygiene, weak access control, not using encryption, and little to no monitoring (of the cyber suite and data flows)), the fact remains that we don’t have a common, open systems architecture to address all of the key elements of privacy protection, including essential privacy requirements other than security (such as user consent, data quality, etc.).
+While we acknowledge that a major factor in almost all data breaches is caused by ‘operationally’ induced vulnerabilities (e.g., lack of effective security hygiene, weak access control, not using encryption, and little to no monitoring (of the cyber suite and data flows)), the fact remains that we don’t have a common, open systems architecture to address all of the key elements of privacy protection, including essential privacy requirements other than security (such as user consent, secondary uses, data quality, etc.).

 Although we cannot ‘boil the ocean’ and need to eat the privacy elephant one chunk at a time, we must follow basic systems engineering processes in our quest to minimize our collective privacy risks in a structured, common manner.
 This means following a few key SysEngr/ software design principles in our collaborative quest for effective, value-added privacy protection: